flyingmachine/brave-clojure-web/content/concurrency.md

 ### Value

 It's obvious that numbers like 3 and 6 and 42 are values.
 Numbers are stable, unchanging.
 They're immutable.

+But what about strings?
+Arrays?
+Hashes?
+In other programming languages, we might

-Thus, programming with values is inherently safe.
+Thus, programming with values
+is inherently safe.
 There's no "shared access to mutable state" if you're dealing with values.